forensic-architecture/mtriage/docs/tutorial/2/README.md

       output_ext: aac
 ```

+Try uncommenting the relevant lines with `in_parallel` in
+docs/tutorial/2/2b.yaml, and running the config again.
+You should see
+a different line logging that indicates mtriage is running analysis serially.

 In the next tutorial, we'll work with the Youtube selector to analyse videos
 that are selected using youtube's search API, showing the full power  and
 extensibility of mtriage.